EUM27/nai-inlay-illustrator/README.md

 - Stores generated images as inlay images between matching response paragraphs.
 - Uses Marinara's existing `image_generation` connection routing for the actual image request.
 - Works with any supported Marinara image generation connection, not only NovelAI.
+- Injects small display CSS so generated inlay images can fill the chat bubble width.

 ## What It Does Not Do